bobanetwork/boba_legacy/boba_community/turing-monsters/README.md

 $ PRIVATE_KEY=0x... yarn run deploy -- --network boba_rinkeby
 ```

+Add the ERC721 as permitted caller to the deployed TuringHelper.
+Call the method `startTrading()` once you feel ready so that your community is able to mint their NFTs.

 ## Solidity Code Walkthrough

 The ERC721 contract is largely standard, except for needing to provide the address of the `TuringHelper` contract.